Accommodation in London

 You should also ensure that you are provided with the following:

-Please note: It is your responsibility to return the property in the same condition as when it was let to you, allowing for fair wear and tear.
-When moving in it is a good idea to record the condition of the property, taking photographs of any existing damage.
+Please note: You are responsible for returning the property in the same condition as when it was let to you, allowing for fair wear and tear.
+When moving in, it is a good idea to record the property's condition and take photographs of any existing damage.

 Signing a tenancy

-• The amount of rent payable and the date on each month that it should be paid
+- The amount of rent payable and the date of each month that it should be paid

-Please see here for the University of London Housing Service 'Contract checking guide' for more information.
+Please see the University of London Housing Service's 'Contract checking guide' for more information.

 Period of notice/break clauses